Skip to Content

 Email: email@example.comWeb: More About Dr. Neiman - Related Websites and Resources

 BA, Biology, Carleton CollegePhD, Evolutionary Biology, Indiana University

-Post Doctoral, Evolutionary Biology, UNIV OF MINNESOTAPost Doctoral, Evolutionary Biology, UNIV OF VIRGINIAPost Doctoral, Evolutionary Biology, UNIV OF ST THOMAS
+Post Doctorate, Evolutionary Biology, UNIV OF MINNESOTAPost Doctorate, Evolutionary Biology, UNIV OF VIRGINIAPost Doctorate, Evolutionary Biology, UNIV OF ST THOMAS

 Why sexual reproduction is so common is one of the greatest mysteries in evolutionary biology.
 All else being equal, asexual females will produce twice as many daughters as sexual females, because sexual females allocate half their resources to producing male offspring.
 The production of males by sexual females therefore creates a two-fold cost of sexual reproduction that should logically result in the selective elimination of sex.
 Despite this cost, sex is ubiquitous in nature to the extent that many of the fundamental features of the eukaryotes (e.g. distinct chromosomes, meiosis, the union of gametes to form a unicellular zygote) revolve around sex and recombination.

 The predominance of sexual reproduction is only paradoxical if sex does not confer advantages relative to asexual reproduction.
 This means that the two-fold cost of sex can be mitigated if asexuals experience fitness disadvantages directly linked to asexuality.
 Accordingly, our research into why sex is so common is focused around manifold ways in which asexuals and sexuals might differ in nature.